 Onkel Toms Hütte

-And then there was Denmark, Friday night on Nørrebro, a blissful bubble and, as the stereotype of my Scandinavian neighbour country goes, beer-drenched talks, talks which none the less left me with a surprising condensate of the last year; others sharing their parallel experiences of everything from The New School in NYC and Nancy Fraser to the life of an Istanbul newspaper correspondent. (meanwhile, in Sweden, my friend Gabriel blogs from the event “Stekare mot FRA”, well worth reading!)
+And then there was Denmark: Friday night on Nørrebro, a blissful bubble and, true to the stereotype of my Scandinavian neighbour, beer-soaked conversations.
+Yet those talks left behind a surprising condensate of the past year – others sharing their parallel experiences of everything from The New School in NYC and Nancy Fraser to life as an Istanbul newspaper correspondent.
+Meanwhile, in Sweden, my friend Gabriel blogs from the “Stekare mot FRA” event – well worth reading.

 0 Comments: